isuzjc/AmpliconSeq/wetlab_protocols/1_DNAExtraction.md

 - [ ] Transfer ~50 mg feces, or ~half mouse fecal pellet, or 200µL liquid sample into lysing tube.
 - [ ] Record weight of tube in Tracking_Sheet.xlsx
 - [ ] Add 750 µL ZymoBIOMICS lysis solution to lysing tube (650 µL if using lysing rack).
-- [ ] Disrupt for 1 minutes in FastPrep 96
+- [ ] Disrupt for 1 minute in FastPrep 96
 - [ ] Wait 5 minutes
 - [ ] repeat previous 2 steps for a total of 5 minutes bead beating.
 - [ ] Centrifuge 5 minutes at ~10,000 x g